 Passivity, Films and movies, and Causes of Depression

 of the medium of television

-itself, as well as the pastime of regularly watching movies, lends itself well to depression
+itself, as well as the pastime of regularly watching movies, can lend itself well to the development of depression

-, TV and movies in order to entertain themselves, but without that extraneous stimulation, there is little that captures their attention and interest, outside of forced-studies, such as in required assignments in school.
+, TV and movies to entertain themselves, and without that extraneous artificial stimulation, there may be little that so captures their attention, interest, and imagination.

-Watching movies ia passive, rather than active, and can be considered to be mind-dulling activity as a way of life.
-Movies as a way of life is buying into the commercial system to entertain you and influence your mind and way of thinking.
+Watching movies is passive, rather than active, and all-in-all, as a way of life, can be considered to be a mind-dulling activity.
+Movies as a way of life is buying into a commercial system where the bottom line is profit, not substance.
 Deliberate efforts are made by directors to add elements of violence (including Disney cartoon movies

-), and sex (not in Disney cartoons, unless you considering kissing sex), to capture the interest of the viewer and add to box-office receipts.
+), and sex to capture the interest of the viewer and add to box-office receipts.

-For some children, it is possible that ADHD can affected from watching too much television, along with other contributing factors.
+For some children, it is possible that fast-paced television, movies, and video games might contribute to the development of ADHD, along with other contributing factors.
 The amount of time that a child spends watching television

 or other forms of the media in his or her early years is said to be directly proportional to the incidence of